 Organize Tech Bootcamps for New Talents

-Today, most of the companies and business ventures are focusing on the programming skills of a potential candidate instead of checking his/her educational background.
+Today, most companies and business ventures are focusing on the programming skills of a potential candidate instead of checking his/her educational background.
 For this, IT companies should organize tech boot camps to allow potential talents to learn the necessary skills to become employable within a record time.
 Thus, candidates develop the exact skills, which employers often look for in new candidates.
-On the other side, companies get a competent candidate and overcome tech shortage to some extent.
+On the other side, companies get competent candidates and overcome tech shortages to some extent.

-With the aforementioned measures, TecBridge provides staffing solutions with the aim to send the right candidates for the right jobs in various IT companies in the Netherlands.
-Connect with us now at email@example.com
+With the aforementioned measures, TecBridge (A Gateway Group Company) provides staffing solutions with the aim to send the right candidates for the right jobs in various IT companies in the Netherlands.
+Connect with us now at firstname.lastname@example.org